All alternatives

 A Gartic-Phone-style drawing telephone, built for work

 The drawing-telephone format is one of the best icebreakers ever invented for remote teams.
-The version your team needs at work is the same shape with different prompts and a private room by default.
+The version your team needs at work is the same shape, with prompts written for a Friday standup instead of a Discord server and a private room that nobody outside the team can wander into.

 What Gartic Phone does well

-Gartic Phone is a free, fast, web-based version of the drawing-telephone game and the reveal animation is excellent.
-For a casual game night with friends, it is hard to beat.
+Gartic Phone is a free, fast, web-based version of the drawing-telephone game, and the end-of-round reveal animation is the best in the category.
+No install, instant rooms, runs on a phone.
+For a casual game night with friends, it is hard to beat, and we are not going to pretend it is anything other than excellent at what it set out to do.

 Where workplace teams hit the wall